Platform-OS/pos-module-core/README.md

 ### Implementing Hooks

 Implementing a hook means providing the specific logic that should execute when the hook is fired.
-This is where you define what actually happens when a hook is triggered.
+This is where you define what happens when a hook is triggered.

 1. **Create Hook Implementation**: For the hook declared as `hook_my-hook.liquid`, create an implementation file in an appropriate directory, such as `app/lib/hooks/hook_my-hook.liquid`.
 In other words, create a Liquid file named after the hook, such as `hook_HOOKNAME.liquid`.